 In summary the total historic resource estimate for the entire Kyzyl Ompul license area ranges between 42.23-51.33 million lbs U3O8 as previously identified between the placer and hydrothermal deposits.
 The April 2014 NI 43-101 technical report by Ravensgate converted 7.5Mlbs U3O8 to a NI 43-101 compliant resource confirming a portion of the historical estimates at Kok Moinok inclusive of recent drilling data completed by UrAsia in 2012-2013.
 Further confirmation of historical estimates has not been undertaken yet to date and it is expected additional future drilling programs will be required to accomplish potential conversion.
 It should be further noted that the historical estimate being treated as current mineral resources or mineral resources and no QP has done sufficient work to classify them as such.

 In 2016, the Company conducted desktop studies for the Kyzyl Ompul Project, in order to conserve the Company’s financial resources.
-In 2017, up to the execution of the earn-in agreement(“Earn-In Agreement”) with Mining Investment Company Alliance (“Alliance”), the Company continued these desktop studies and conduct minimum exploration activities as required under the exploration license.
+In 2017, up to the execution of the earn-in agreement(“Earn-In Agreement”) with Mining Investment Company Alliance (“Alliance”), the Company continued these desktop studies and conducted minimum exploration activities as required under the exploration license.
 Subsequent to execution of the Earn-In Agreement, Alliance is now obligated to conduct minimum exploration activities on the Kyzyl Ompul Project.